 Debbie, the cruel wizard, is playing a cleric now?
 In D&D, wizards and clerics are two of several distinct classes that players may choose from when building their character.
 Unless, of course, Debbie is playing a dual-class character option that combines elements of both the wizard and cleric classes.
 Considering Chick's questionable grasp on the game so far, I think it's reasonable to say that's not the intent.

-This tract was published during the second edition AD&D (Advanced D&D) ruleset was sold in stores.
+This tract was published when the second edition AD&D (Advanced D&D) ruleset was sold in stores.
 I could dedicate a whole post on the different editions of the game, and how the current 5e D&D is really the tenth, or something like that depending on who you ask, but that’s off topic.
-I don't have a 2E players handbook to make sure, but I'm quite confident that when a cleric reaches 8th level, it doesn't say "Uplevel ability score, add a 4th level spell slot, and players with the right personality may now learn to cast spells outside the game."
+I don't have a 2e players handbook to make sure, but I'm quite confident that when a cleric reaches 8th level, it doesn't say "Uplevel ability score, add a 4th level spell slot, and players with the right personality may now learn to cast spells outside the game."

 The mechanism behind magic is based on the player characters (PCs) abilities and classes that governs how, when, and what spells can be cast.
 Casting a spell is done by just saying "I cast X" and rolling dice to see what effects occur as per the spell's description.
 It is a pure game mechanism.
 You can't learn how use magic from a D&D rulebook any more than you can learn how to ride a horse, fight with a broadsword, or pick a medieval lock.
 You can't learn the business of real estate auctions by playing Monopoly.
 Again, Chick is exploiting audience unfamiliarity with the game to argue that fantasy and reality are problematically mixed up in RPGs, literally drawing absurd and illogical conclusions.